Revisit Systematic Generalization via Meaningful Learning

-\textbf{Impact of $|\sP^{SCAN}|$.} What attractive in Figure \ref{fig:as} (a) is that when the number of primitives grows, the generalization performance improves simultaneously in terms of both accuracy boosting and variance reduction.
-It is counter-intuitive to see such improvement as we expect that primitive rules should work independently, and the number of primitives should not impact the systematic generalization a lot.
-A potential reason is that semantic linking built by various ``independent" primitive rules can profit each other to trigger a more robust and stable systematic generalization.
-For example, ``\textit{jump}'' $\rightarrow$ ``JUMP'' and ``\textit{look}'' $\rightarrow$ ``LOOK'' separate them from the samples with context information, such as ``\textit{\textbf{jump} right}'' and ``\textit{\textbf{look} right}''.
-Thus, we can regard ``\textit{right}'' as a compositional rules shared among primitive samples and finally encourage models to generalize effectively.

-\textbf{Impact of $|\sV^{SCAN}|$.} As presented in Figure \ref{fig:as} (b), RNN generalizes consistently well when the number of variants goes up.
-Therefore, we report that, after semantic linking, the generalization among variants of the same primitive has a certain degree of independence within a reasonable range (e.g., $\leq 20$).
+Regarding deductive learning, we conduct sensitivity analysis with a varying number of primitives (\#primitives) from \{1,2,3,4\} and that of variants per primitive (\#variants) from \{1,5,10,15,20\} over RNN on SCAN.
+The experimental setup is borrowed from Standard in Section \ref{subsec:dl}. \\ \textbf{Impact of \#primitives.} In Figure \ref{figure:sa} (a), the generalization performance improves w.r.t. accuracy boosting and variance reduction when \#primitives grows simultaneously.
+This is counter-intuitive as we thought primitive rules should work independently.
+A potential reason is semantic linking built by various \emph{independent} primitive rules can profit each other to trigger a more robust and stable generalization.
+For example, ``\textit{jump}'' $\rightarrow$ ``JUMP'' and ``\textit{look}'' $\rightarrow$ ``LOOK'' may separate them from the context such as ``\textit{\textbf{jump} right}'' and ``\textit{\textbf{look} right}''.
+So, ``\textit{[concept] right}'' functions as a compositional rule shared among primitive samples and finally encourages models to generalize more effectively. \\ \textbf{Impact of \#variants.} As presented in Figure \ref{figure:sa} (b), RNN generalizes consistently well when \#variants goes up.
+Therefore, we report that the generalization among variants of the same primitive has a certain degree of independence within a reasonable range (e.g., \#variants $\leq 20$).